ana-gujabidze/dockerized-python-cli-program/README.md

 After starting postgres:latest container successfully, python image can be created.

-Navigate to the app directory and from there run command in order to build the image
+Navigate to the source directory and from there run command in order to build the image
 ```
+cd src
 docker build -t python-app-1 .
 ```
 After successful build, run the container by the command